-User Guide: Managing Opt‑out for Email Open Tracking in Selligent
+User Guide: Managing Consent for Email Open Tracking in Selligent

 Why consent for email open tracking is important

-Data protection laws and rules, such as the French data protection authority (CNIL), impose that individual (user‑level) email open tracking requires consent, unless the tracking is fully anonymous.
+Data protection laws and rules, such as the French data protection authority (CNIL), impose that individual (user‑level) email open tracking requires consent.

 Personal open tracking implies: